SoC Industry PhD Programme (SoC-IPP)

 In your email, please also indicate your application number, research interests and the companies you would like to be considered for your IPP application.

 Companies who are interested to participate in the SoC-IPP may contact us scope a suitable project with NUS-SoC for potential PhD candidates who are currently/ potentially will be their employee(s).
-The company must appoint a suitable researcher with established R&D track record to be the co-supervisor for the admitted candidate.
+The company must appoint a suitable researcher with established R&D track record to be the co-advisor for the admitted candidate.